 - Hit the command button to save the changes.

-This will set the new DNS server address on a mac computer and Safari iOS browser.
+It will set the new DNS server address on a Mac computer and Safari iOS browser.
 Reload the website or page facing a loading error to confirm if it is fixed.

 Check for Software Update